hongzhonglu/vivarium/README.md

 7. Finally, use another terminal tab to start the simulation running:

-   `> python -m lens.environment.control run --id lattice`
+   `> python -m vivarium.environment.control run --id lattice`

    You can `pause` and `run` it whenever you want.

 8. To shut down the simulation, run `shutdown` in the command tab:

-   `> python -m lens.environment.control shutdown`
+   `> python -m vivarium.environment.control shutdown`

 ## Agent Shepherd